genomicsclass/leanpub/manuscript/collinearity.md

 If {$$}\hat{\beta}_1{/$$}, {$$}\hat{\beta}_2{/$$}, {$$}\hat{\beta}_3{/$$} is a solution then {$$}\hat{\beta}_1{/$$}, {$$}\hat{\beta}_2+1{/$$}, {$$}\hat{\beta}_3+1{/$$} is also a solution

-### Confounding as an example
+### Confounding As An Example

 We demonstrate how collinearity helps us determine problems with our design using one of the most common errors made in current experimental design: confounding.
 We illustrate with an imagined experiment in which we are interested in the effect of four treatments A, B, C and D. We assign two mice to each treatment.
-After starting the experiment by giving A and B to female mice we realize there might be a sex effect.
+After starting the experiment by giving A and B to female mice, we realize there might be a sex effect.
 We decide to give C and D to males with hopes of estimating this effect.
 But can we estimate the sex effect?
-The described design implies the following design matrix
+The described design implies the following design matrix:

 {$$}